NCCC Membership Application

 Couple $40 MWC and $45 NCCC

-2. Patches, shirts, hats and other club accessories may be purchased by members only, the current prices subject to change.
+- Patches, shirts, hats and other Club accessories may be purchased by members only, the current prices subject to change.

 ARTICLE V – OFFICERS AND DIRECTORS

-E. Treasurer – The Treasurer will be in charge of funds of the Club, conduct its banking business and facilitate the audit of all accounts.
-Any Club expenditures of $100.00 or less will be brought before the Board of Directors for approval before payment.
-Any Club expenditures in excess of $100.00 will be brought before the general membership for approval before payment.
+- TREASURER – The Treasurer will be in charge of funds of the Club, conduct its banking business and facilitate the audit of all accounts.
+Any Club expenditures of $200.00 or less will be brought before the Board of Directors for approval before payment.
+Any Club expenditures in excess of $200.00 will be brought before the general membership for approval before payment.
 The Treasurer’s records will be presented to the general membership at the next business meeting.
 Financial activity for Club events requiring extensive resources will comply with the procedures as defined in the Standard Operating Procedures.
+(REVISED SEPT.
+6, 2022)

-F. DIRECTOR OF SPEED EVENTS – This Director will assist the event Chairman, give assistance in planning an event if the Chairman so requests and keep all club equipment pertaining to events.
+- DIRECTOR OF SPEED EVENTS – This Director will assist the event Chairman, give assistance in planning an event if the Chairman so requests and keep all Club equipment pertaining to the events.

-J. BOARD OF DIRECTORS of MWC – Will consist of the current officers and directors.
+- BOARD OF DIRECTORS OF MWC – Will consist of the current officers and directors.
 The Board of Directors will consist of active members only.
 The Board of Directors will be responsible to review the Constitution, By-Laws and Standard Operating Procedures annually at the January board meeting.

 ARTICLE VI – CHAIRMANSHIPS

-3. PUBLICITY CHAIRMAN – Responsible for arranging for publicity with all news media pertaining to Club events, charity work, etc. Club events requiring extensive resources will comply with the procedures as defined in the Standard Operating Procedures.
+- PUBLICITY CHAIRMAN – Responsible for arranging for publicity with all news media pertaining to the Club events, charity work, etc. Club events requiring extensive resources will comply with the procedures as defined in the Standard Operating Procedures.

-4. PARADE CHAIRMAN – Responsible for contacting schools and organizations concerning parades, arranging for Club members to drive in the parades, insuring that they do so and collecting the proper fees afterwards.
+- PARADE CHAIRMAN – Responsible for contacting schools and organizations concerning parades, arranging for Club members to drive in the parades, ensuring that they do so and collecting the proper fees afterwards.
 Club events requiring extensive resources will follow the procedures as defined in the Standard Operating Procedures.